hermanschaaf/pythai/README.md

 Installation
 ------------

-PyThai requires `thailib` to work.
+PyThai requires `libthai-dev` to work.
 You can install it quite easily:

-    sudo apt-get install thailib
+    sudo apt-get install libthai-dev

 And then you can simply install `pythai` through **pip**: